This is a guest post by Mike Lieberman of the Urban Organic Gardener.

 Following the instructions above, the planting container is placed inside of the reservoir container with the deli container centered.

-With about 2-3 inches from the top, place your plant and surround it with more soil, making sure to keep it moist.
+When the pot has been filled to about 2-3 inches from the top, place your plant and surround it with more soil, making sure to keep it moist.

 You can water the self-watering container by removing the planting container and pouring water directly into the reservoir container until it reaches the overflow hole.

 Since there are holes in the wicking basket with the soil, it will soak up the water and allow the plants' roots to drink up the water as needed.
 This is a more natural way for the plants to soak up water as opposed to watering them from the top.
-It also makes it easier to never over-or under-water the plant because you can tell by the overflow hole.
+It also makes it easier to never over-or under-water the plant because you can check the overflow hole.

 Depending on the plant, temperature and sunlight, water the plant just once per week -- or less.
 I’ve gone away for up to three weeks and they’ve been fine.